 In fact, from the examples above, some of these ClickCease clients are saving around $12,000 per month.

-However, blocking fraud on banking, insurance and financial campaigns does more than just save ad dollars.
+However, blocking fraud in banking, insurance, and financial campaigns does more than just save ad dollars.

 The impact of click fraud on digital marketing